Tree First Aid After a Storm - Tree Planting and Care

 Tree First Aid After a Storm

-After major storm, the initial impulse of property owners is generally along the lines of "let's get this mess cleaned up."
+After a major storm, the initial impulse of property owners is generally along the lines of "let's get this mess cleaned up."
 But hasty decisions can often result in removing trees that could have been saved.
+Look for qualified arborists

 After a storm: